Its been a frustrating time for millions of Americans still waiting for their tax return to be processed and refund payment to be made.

 IRS staffing shortages

-It’s no secret that severe IRS staffing shortages due to the pandemic, great resignation and budget constraints have meant there are fewer staff to process the growing number of returns as millions filed returns for the first time to claim the many rounds of stimulus check payments.
+It’s no secret that severe IRS staffing shortages due to the pandemic, great resignation and budget constraints have meant there are fewer staff to process the growing number of current and amended returns.

-How long will processing for Amended Returns and Refunds take?
+How long will processing for amended returns take?

-The IRS has stated that it now has 2.8 million unprocessed Amended Individual Tax Returns (Form 1040-X); and has estimated that the current processing timeframe could be more than 20 weeks.
+The IRS still has nearly one million unprocessed Amended Individual Tax Returns (Form 1040-X); and has estimated that the current processing timeframe could be more than 20 weeks.
 If you are stuck with this delay, don’t file another return or you’ll just be sent to the back of queue.

 Further, contacting the IRS about the status of your amended return may not help much and they are recommending you check your return’s processing status online.